Kevinrestrepoh/Kevinrestrepoh/README.md

 # <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Rocket.png" alt="Rocket" width="35" height="35" /> Hey!
 Nice to see you.

-I'm Kevin, a Full Stack mobile developer with a passion for learning and building great things.
+I'm Kevin, a Backend and Mobile developer with a passion for learning and building great things.
 Currently on an exciting journey of continuous improvement in web development!

 ## 🎯 Current Focus